Shehroz33/Aws-Wordpress-High-Availability/README.md

 - Health checks via Application Load Balancer
 - Automatic instance replacement using Auto Scaling

+## Proof of Deployment
+Screenshots showing the AWS configuration and working WordPress site are available in the Docs/Screenshots directory.

 ## Outcome
 This setup ensures that the WordPress website remains available even if individual EC2 instances fail.